How does the test work?

 It is important to note that the NIPT is a screening test and not a diagnostic test.
 This test cannot replace diagnostic tests such as amniocentesis or chorionic villus sampling although it can help pregnant women avoid the need to undergo these tests.

 Important: A doctor will need to collect the blood sample required for this test.
-The sample collection kit will need to be sent directly to your doctor.
+The sample collection kit will be sent directly to your doctor.

 This test detects the following genetic conditions: